My 7 Picks For The Best Load Balancing Software

 Another commonly highlighted benefit is session affinity.
 Users frequently mention that maintaining session consistency across requests enhances the stability of applications, particularly those that require session persistence.
 This feature ensures that users stay connected to the same backend instance, improving the user experience for session-dependent services.

 According to feedback I gathered from G2 users, the URL-based routing is also widely appreciated.
 It gives users granular control by enabling traffic direction to specific backend pools based on URL paths.
-This routing flexibility is especially beneficial for applications with multiple services or microservices structures.
+This routing flexibility is especially beneficial for applications with multiple services or microservice structures.

-Load balancing software: Azure Application Gateway
+Azure Application Gateway

 What I like about Azure Application Gateway: